Dreaming381/Latios-Framework-Documentation/Core/Custom Command Buffers and SyncPointPlaybackSystem.md

 suspect that these command buffers are taking shortcuts which could potentially corrupt Unity’s internal data structures and easily break between DOTS releases.

-Rest assured, these command buffers rely almost entirely on public API.
+Rest assured; these command buffers rely almost entirely on public API.
 The one exception is `InstantiateCommandBuffer` which uses `EntityLocationInChunk` in the `Unity.Entities.Exposed` namespace provided in this framework.
 Otherwise, the new features and performance improvements come from clever operations and a